► The latest next year’s funky £17k EV

 Renault Twingo Mk4: here in 2026

-What you see here is the concept car, but De Meo pledged a record-breaking development time by partnering with a Chinese component supplier: ‘We will develop the Twingo in the record time of two years from concept to start of production – matching the speed of the Chinese OEMs [manufacturers],’ he told investors.
+What you see here are various iterations of the concept car, but De Meo pledged a record-breaking development time by partnering with a Chinese component supplier: ‘We will develop the Twingo in the record time of two years from concept to start of production – matching the speed of the Chinese OEMs [manufacturers],’ he told investors back in 2023.

 The production version of the new Twingo is due in 2026, although Brits may yet be denied the chance to buy one.
 The cost of engineering it to right-hand drive is put at around £1 million and the slender margins of city cars means the business case is not yet decided.